 A Briefing will be held at each Stage Start location.
 A special meeting may be called in cases of emergency.
 Attendance at meetings by a team representative and driver(s) is required.
-Briefing notes and other daily updates will be available at Checkpoints and posted to the Event website.
+Briefing notes and other daily updates will be available at Checkpoints/Stages and/or communicated through each team's Generic Team Email.
 All official statements, rule interpretations, and special instructions will be contained in these postings.
 On Non-Staged Days it will be the responsibility of the team to check available outlets for updates and instructions.